wormhole-foundation/wormhole-docs/tutorials/messaging/cctp.md

 ## Supported Chains

 The Wormhole SDK supports a wide range of EVM and non-EVM chains, allowing you to facilitate cross-chain transfers efficiently.
-You can find a full list of supported chains in the Wormhole SDK [GitHub repository](https://github.com/wormhole-foundation/wormhole-sdk-ts/blob/5810ebbd3635aaf1b5ab675da3f99f62aec2210f/core/base/src/constants/circle.ts#L14-L30){target=_blank}, which covers both TestNet and MainNet environments.
+You can find a complete list of supported chains in the Wormhole SDK [GitHub repository](https://github.com/wormhole-foundation/wormhole-sdk-ts/blob/5810ebbd3635aaf1b5ab675da3f99f62aec2210f/core/base/src/constants/circle.ts#L14-L30){target=_blank}, which covers both TestNet and MainNet environments.

 ## Project Setup